Catch the eye of a potential partner with the essential tips for making an online dating profile for expats.

 - Be positive.
 Say what you like and what you want rather than complaining or saying what you don’t want.

 - Go deep.
-Don’t just say you like reading – mention your favourite genres and titles.
+Don’t just say you like reading – mention your favorite genres and titles.
 If you like cooking, tell them you’ve been learning to prepare dishes from the foreign country you’re living in.
 If you love walking on the beach, describe why you’d like to share that experience with someone special.

 - Keywords are key.
 Include words that someone might search for or might quickly tell them about you.